Skip to Content

 Lethwei vs Muay Thai – Full Breakdown and FAQ

-Let’s breakdown Lethwei vs Muay Thai – When I first started Muay Thai over 4 years ago, I thought that it was the most brutal martial art…until I came across Lethwei.
+Let’s breakdown the difference between Lethwei and Muay Thai – when I first started Muay Thai over 4 years ago, I thought that it was the most brutal martial art…until I came across Lethwei.

 In this post, I get into the details that make Lethwei similar and different from Muay Thai, try to breakdown which one is better, and why Muay Thai is more popular and accessible.